 - nutritional and herbal supplements when appropriate;

-- manual therapies such as acupuncture to augment treatment.
+- manual therapies such as acupuncture to augment treatment and hyperbaric oxygen therapy

 The Stram Center practices medicine in a whole system approach to the care of our patients.
 Our treatment navigation is guided by listening to our patients tell their unique story.